- Cut the Fuse

 - One driving mission in Die Hard Trilogy 2: Viva Las Vegas has you delivering bombs to a disposal facility.
 One too many bumps makes your truck explode.
 Later, you have to evacuate a Time Bomb from Hoover Dam before it detonates.

-- Team Fortress 2: the Demoman's Sticky Bombs can be destroyed using any weapon that shoots bullets, any melee weapon (if one is brave enough), the Scottish Resistance, or Short Circuit (which can also destroy Grenades from the normal Grenade Launcher), or moved away using the Pyro's airblast or any sort of explosion.
+- Team Fortress 2: the Demoman's Sticky Bombs can be destroyed after they're planted by using any weapon that shoots bullets, any melee weapon (if one is brave enough), the Scottish Resistance, Detonator, Scorch Shot, or Short Circuit (which can destroy even sticky bombs that haven't landed and Grenades from the normal Grenade Launcher), or moved away using the Pyro's airblast or any sort of explosion.

 - The League of Legends champion Ziggs (an explosive themed champ) has a joke the goes "You wanna see how to disarm a bomb?" he then swallows one of his bombs which explodes in his stomach.

-- Halo: the EOD variant, though it is only for aesthetics.
+- Halo: The EOD MJOLNIR variant, though it is only for aesthetics.

 - DC Universe Online has one mission where you throw The Joker's bombs off the nearby docks do defuse them.